Xalil404/burgerjoint/TESTING.md

 This document is a summary of the manual testing which was done for the Burger Joint web application.

 ## Browser Compatibility
-The platform was tested on the following browsers: Chrome, Safar & Firefox.
+The platform was tested on the following browsers: Chrome, Safari & Firefox.

 | Browser | Screenshot | Notes |
 | --- | --- | --- |